-Innovation invites registrants to submit project photos for 2020/2021 Project Highlights edition, to be published in the May/June 2021 edition of the magazine.
+Innovation invites registrants to submit project photos for 2021/2022 Project Highlights edition, to be published in the May/June 2022 edition of the magazine.
 This annual pictorial features the diverse activities of BC’s professional engineers and geoscientists at home and abroad.

-View 2019/2020 Project Highlights Edition
+View 2020/2021 Project Highlights Edition

 Registrants, licensees, and their employers are invited to submit photographs and project descriptions of engineering or geoscience projects for inclusion in this edition of Innovation.
 To be considered for inclusion, projects:

-- must involve registrants and licensees of Engineers and Geoscientists BC;
+- Must involve registrants and licensees of Engineers and Geoscientists BC;

-- must be accompanied by at least one high-quality, high-resolution digital photograph (e.g., 300 dpi resolution and a minimum size of 5" x 7" in .tif, .jpg, or camera RAW format);
+- Must be accompanied by at least one high-quality, high-resolution digital photograph (e.g., 300 dpi resolution and a minimum size of 5" x 7" in .tif, .jpg, or camera RAW format);

-- must be accompanied by a short, well-written project description of up to 150 words, including all listed participants, that provides a basic description of the project, what it accomplishes or how it works, and explains why it is innovative or novel; and
+- Must be accompanied by a short, well-written project description of up to 150 words, including all listed participants, that provides a basic description of the project, what it accomplishes or how it works, and explains why it is innovative or novel; and

-- must identify the BC engineering or geoscience professionals involved.
+- Must identify the BC engineering or geoscience professionals involved.

-The final decision about which projects are included in the edition rests with the Editorial Advisory Committee, who may consider additional criteria outlined in the Additional Selection Criteria.
+The final decision about which projects are included in the edition rests with the Editorial Advisory Group, who may consider additional criteria outlined in the Additional Selection Criteria.
 Due to space limitations, Innovation is unable to accommodate all submissions.
 We encourage registrants working for large companies to coordinate their project submissions to avoid multiple or duplicate submissions as only one submission per company will be selected, except when space permits.

-To submit a project for the 2019/2020 Project Highlights edition, visit the Project Highlights Submission Form page, complete the submission form, and click Submit.
+To submit a project for the 2021/2022 Project Highlights edition, visit the Project Highlights Submission Form page, complete the submission form, and click Submit.
 The submission form includes a space for contact information, the project description, a list of involved professionals and their roles, and photograph upload.

 - Submissions can include a project description and list of participants, up to combined 150 words.
 Submissions with a relatively short list of participants are usually more interesting and engaging.